lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 ### Policies

-#### Covid
+#### Attendance

-* Masks must be worn in class at all times
-* You must be approved to enter the building according to your app.
-I will check this so please don't come to class if you aren't.
-* Please don't come to class if you are feeling sick.
-There will be plenty of remote opportunity to catch up.
-* While social distancing is not required at this time it continues to be recommended and encouraged when possible to do so.
-Toward that end, please sit someplace that allows socially distanced access.
+There is no attendance required for class (although we believe that coming to class will be helpful!)
+That said, **please do not attend class if you are sick**.
+In such a case, we will work with you to make sure you get caught up.
+No notes for sickness, etc are required.

 #### About using code you find on the web
 The quickest way to deal with the arcana of programing is to ask Google for examples of what you are seeking to accomplish.
 But you will need to use your judgment in doing this: the Google search “how do I use color maps in python?” is fine, while “show me a script that calculates pi” is not.
 And you should always credit the original source of code that you paste into your own programs in a comment that includes the URL for the original code.
 If an author says that his/her code is not to be copied or incorporated into your programs, then DON’T.

-I have two principal goals in this course.
-I want all of you to become fearless coders with the confidence to walk up to baffling problems and pound them into submission.
-And I want you to develop numerical descriptions of cool systems normally thought to be too difficult for students at your level, whose analytic descriptions might obscure the underlying physics.
+The goal of this course is for you to deeply understand this material.
 For this to work, you’ll need to write your own code.

+#### About Large Langauge Models
+In a similar vein, you aren't allowed to use LLM for help.
+This includes chatGPT, google bard, claude, etc.

 #### Academic Integrity
 You must never submit the work of someone else as your own.
 We understand that many of you will find it helpful to work with other students to master Physics 246.
 But when you collaborate with your study group on homework assignments, you must be a full, active participant in developing the solutions that you submit for credit.